- Charcoal for Pizza Ovens

 Charcoal can seriously change the flavor of any pizza.

-Well, today, we are going to tell you why you need the best charcoal for your pizza oven.
+Today, we will tell you why you need the best charcoal for your pizza oven.

-We tried the most popular brands and we definitely have a winner.
+We tried the most popular brands, and we have a winner.

 So let’s check them out!